leighaldriedumapias/ECE-2112-PA-1/README.md

 swap_bookends([1, 2, 3, 4, 5])
 ```

-To see the main python program for Programming Assignment 1, the link is given by
+To see the main python program for Programming Assignment 1, the link is given by https://github.com/leighaldriedumapias/ECE-2112-PA-1/blob/master/Programming%20Assignment%201.ipynb and download.
+Open on Jupyter Notebook, then run all cells.

+## README File Version History:

+August 27, 2025 - Initial README output uploaded;